-It was a typical Wednesday morning when some of the Severn Run staff came in to work.
+It was a typical Tuesday morning when some of the Severn Run staff came in to work.
 It was shortly after the New Year, and it was quite frigid outside.
-As to be expected, there was some ice in the parking lot of church.
+As to be expected, there was some ice in the parking lot of church campus.
 However, on this particular day, there was a large cascade of ice flowing down from Severn Run’s back entrance into the parking spaces nearby.
 It was quickly obvious that this wasn’t just ice from the previous night’s cold temperatures.

 As some of the staff members investigated the interior of the church building, they discovered more ‘fun’ surprises.
 It seemed that Severn Run had gotten an unexpected pool installed in the whole first floor of the building!
 Ok, so it wasn’t a pool, but there was about two inches of water across the entire first floor of the building.

 After calling the local water damage experts, the Severn Run staff began the tedious task of moving everything off the first floor that wasn’t tacked down.
-It was a LOT of work, but since it was the middle of the week, pretty much anyone who could help was already at the church.
+It was a LOT of work, but since it was the middle of the week, pretty much anyone who could help was already at the church building.
 After a lot of sweat, and maybe a few tears, it was eventually all done.
-The workers showed up later to start removing all the water and doing what needed to be done to set the church up for repair down the road.
+The workers showed up later to start removing all the water and doing what needed to be done to set the church building up for repair down the road.
 This would be where the lovely ‘airflow upgrades’ around the base of all the walls on the first floor of the building came from.
 Perhaps you’ve noticed?

 By the time all the water was extruded from the floor and carpet on the first floor of the Severn Run campus it was Friday, and the Severn Run staff had to move everything back into place to prepare for the services on Sunday.
 Quite a daunting task.
 But, this is where God came in!

 The invite went out to most of the church via social media, and oh boy did people respond!
-The re-setup of the church was scheduled for Saturday morning starting at 9 AM.
+The re-setup of the church campus was scheduled for Saturday morning starting at 9 AM.
 When I arrived (slightly late) there were already about 30-40 people there.
-There was a desk up front for people to sign in and get assigned to teams, which would tackle different places around the church that needed help.
+There was a desk up front for people to sign in and get assigned to teams, which would tackle different places around the church campus that needed help.

-Pastor John, our executive pastor, was giving a quick pep talk before we got started.
-He spoke briefly of how they discovered the water, and how excited he was to see so many people there to give up their Saturday to help prepare the building to house Church Services on Sunday.
+Pastor John, our Executive Pastor, was giving a quick pep talk before we got started.
+He spoke briefly of how they discovered the water, and how excited he was to see so many people there to give up their Saturday to help prepare the building to house services on Sunday.
 He spoke of how important it was for us to come together because he knew that God had big plans.
 There were people who needed to have a place to sit on Sunday morning so they could focus on a message that God had specifically crafted for them to hear.
 It was inspiring to think about how such a simple thing as giving up a few hours of our weekend could have an eternal impact on the Kingdom!

-Once John finished, off we went.
+Once Pastor John finished, off we went.
 It was a furious task to get the building back into a prepared state for Sunday, but we had a lot of help, as more people came in to support.
 It was probably 50 or 60 people in total.

-Many people went inside the sanctuary to set up the chairs – one of the biggest tasks to do in preparation for Sunday.
+Many people went inside the Worship Center to set up the chairs – one of the biggest tasks to do in preparation for Sunday.
 Other groups went to help put the kids’ areas back into place, while others helped remove trash, set up other areas, or go outside to start chipping away (literally) at the ice arena in the parking lot.

 It took about three to four hours for just about all the work to be finished.
-The ice took the longest, and wasn’t even completely done by the time we all called it quits, but enough of it had been removed to allow people to drive through, park, and walk safely into the church on Sunday.
+The ice took the longest, and wasn’t even completely done by the time we all called it quits, but enough of it had been removed to allow people to drive through, park, and walk safely into the church building on Sunday.

 Sunday morning came, and the services ran without a hitch.
 If you attended that day and had no idea about the escapades of the previous week, about the only way you would have known would have been those ‘airflow upgrades’ that I mentioned earlier, which that are still there.
 Well, that and the fact that we told everyone who attended, or who viewed our services online that day.
 But, we told everyone because we wanted them to know that when we needed help, God responded by bringing Severn Runners in to have our back.